 Hall Render privacy and security attorneys held a discussion addressing how U.S. health care organizations may be impacted by the new European Union General Data Protection Regulation that goes into effect May 25, 2018.
 In-house counsel and executive leadership, including privacy and security officers, should consider watching this 60-minute PrivacyTalk.

 CMS’s latest value-based payment model, Bundled Payments for Care Improvement Initiative (“BPCI”) Advanced, will begin October 1, 2018.
-Non-binding applications for the model are due to CMS by March 12, 2018.
 This one-hour webinar will provide an overview of BPCI Advanced and highlight key factors to consider when deciding whether to participate in the model.

 Hall Render attorneys from various practice areas held a roundtable discussion to share their experience and knowledge during this 60-minute TaxTalk.
 In-house counsel and hospital leadership, including CFOs and other financial executives, should consider viewing.

 Hall Render and Modern Healthcare’s co-recorded webinar, You Could Be on the Hook: How Leaders Can Protect Themselves from Individual Liability, explains recent trends in individual liability and the False Claims Act and discusses how health care decision-makers should adjust to the new, more threatening environment.

 This presentation will provide an overview of the Final Rule, released by CMS on November 1, 2016, implementing Section 603’s limitations on off-campus provider-based departments.
 Attorneys, hospital CFOs and other financial executives, compliance departments and billing and revenue cycle departments should consider watching this informative webinar.